dkumar2701/mybots/README.md

 ### Multiple Trials
 Run the _RUNTRIALS.py_ file to run a number of parallel hill climber (**phc**) trials.
 This code calls _multSearch.py_ to run the trials, generates fitness curves for each trial (which is saved in _MultSearchFig.png_), shows a random robot from generation 0, and shows a simulation of the best robot across all trials.
 The popup fitness curves must be closed for the simulations to show.

 You will be prompted to enter the **number of trials**, **robot population size**, and the **number of generations** to simulate.
 Each trial may take a seed, and this option is also prompted.
-If you choose not to input seeds, the program will choose random seeds for the trials.
+If you choose not to input seeds, you may choose the lower and upper bounds of the randomly generated seeds.
+Seeds are later shown in the fitness graph and in SeedNumbers.txt.
 If you do opt to input seeds, you will be prompted to enter integer seeds to be used.

 ### Viewing Simulations
 After running _RUNTRIALS.py_, the gen0 and best robot simulations you see are saved.
 These can be replayed by running _RunGen0.py_ or _RunBestRobot.py_ respectively.
 If you want to see the simulation of the last _RUNTRIALS_ again, enter "n" into the input.
 Otherwise, you may input "y" and then a number (1 or 2) to see simulations of robots I have evolved.